operator-framework/operator-sdk/doc/test-framework/scorecard.md

 #### Provided APIs have validation

 This test verifies that the CRDs for the provided CRs contain a validation section and that there is validation for each spec and status field detected in the CR.
-This test has a maximum score equal to the number of CRs provided via the `--cr-manifest` flag.
+This test has a maximum score equal to the number of CRs provided via the `cr-manifest` option.

 #### Owned CRDs Have Resources Listed

-This test makes sure that the CRDs for each CR provided via the `--cr-manifest` flag have a `resources` subsection in the [`owned` CRDs section][owned-crds] of the CSV.
+This test makes sure that the CRDs for each CR provided via the `cr-manifest` option have a `resources` subsection in the [`owned` CRDs section][owned-crds] of the CSV.
 If the test detects used resources that are not listed in the resources section, it will list them in the suggestions at the end of the test.
-This test has a maximum score equal to the number of CRs provided via the `--cr-manifest` flag.
+This test has a maximum score equal to the number of CRs provided via the `cr-manifest option.

 #### CRs Have At Least 1 Example

-This test checks that the CSV has an [`alm-examples` annotation][alm-examples] for each CR passed to the `--cr-manifest` flag in its metadata.
-This test has a maximum score equal to the number of CRs provided via the `--cr-manifest` flag.
+This test checks that the CSV has an [`alm-examples` annotation][alm-examples] for each CR passed to the `cr-manifest` option in its metadata.
+This test has a maximum score equal to the number of CRs provided via the `cr-manifest option.

 #### Spec Fields With Descriptors

 This test verifies that every field in the Custom Resources' spec sections have a corresponding descriptor listed in the CSV.
-This test has a maximum score equal to the total number of fields in the spec sections of each custom resource passed in via the `--cr-manifest` flag.
+This test has a maximum score equal to the total number of fields in the spec sections of each custom resource passed in via the `cr-manifest` option.

 #### Status Fields With Descriptors

 This test verifies that every field in the Custom Resources' status sections have a corresponding descriptor listed in the CSV.
-This test has a maximum score equal to the total number of fields in the status sections of each custom resource passed in via the `--cr-manifest` flag.
+This test has a maximum score equal to the total number of fields in the status sections of each custom resource passed in via the `cr-manifest` option.

 ## Extending the Scorecard with Plugins

 To allow the scorecard to be further extended and capable of more complex testing as well as allow the community to make their own scorecard tests, a plugin system has been implemented for the scorecard.
-To use it, a user simply needs to add a binary or script to a `scorecard/bin` directory in their operator's root directory that runs the plugin.
-It is recommended to run plugins with a script to allow more configuration from the user and place other required assets in another subdirectory in the `scorecard` directory, ex. `scorecard/assets`.
-The scorecard runs all plugins from the root `scorecard` directory.
-Since the scorecard will run all executable files in the scorecard's
-`bin` subdirectory, the plugins can be written in any programming language supported by the OS the scorecard is being run on.
+To use it, a plugin developer simply needs to provide the binary or script, and the user can then configure the scorecard to use the new plugin.
+Since the scorecard can run any executable as a plugin, the plugins can be written in any programming language supported by the OS the scorecard is being run on.
+All plugins are run from the root of the operator project.

 To provide results to the scorecard, the plugin must output a valid JSON object to its `stdout`.
-Invalid JSON in `stdout` will result in the plugin being marked as failed.
+Invalid JSON in `stdout` will result in the plugin being marked as errored.
-To provide logs to the scorecard, plugins can either set the `log` field for the scorecard suites they return or they can output logs to `stderr`, which will stream the log to the console if the scorecard is being run in with `--output=human-readable` or be added to the main ScorecardOutput `log` field when being run with `--output=json`.
+To provide logs to the scorecard, plugins can either set the `log` field for the scorecard suites they return or they can output logs to `stderr`, which will stream the log to the console if the scorecard is being run in with `output` unset or set to `text`, or be added to the main `ScorecardOutput.Log` field when `output` is set to `json`

 ### JSON format